alphafox02/kismet_metagpsd_quickstart/README.md

 ## Prerequisites

+- **GPSD GPS**: Ensure that a compatible GPSD GPS is provided and working.
+You can confirm this by running `cgps`.

 - **Kismet Installation**: Ensure you have Kismet installed and configured.
 You can download the latest stable release from the [Kismet website](https://www.kismetwireless.net/downloads/).
 Nightly builds should also work.

 - **API Key**: Create an API key on the Kismet server following the instructions on the [MetaGPS GitHub page](https://github.com/hobobandy/python-kismet-metagpsd).